catmando/hyperstack/docs/start/policies.md

 # Policies

-Hyperloop uses Policies to regulate what connections are opened between clients and the server and what data is distributed over those connections.
+Hyperstack uses Policies to regulate what connections are opened between clients and the server and what data is distributed over those connections.

 ### Policy Classes